Exodus (Bertagna novel): Plot summary

-One day, while she is with her friend Gorbals (a tree-nester) in the forbidden university, Gorbals and Wing are taken by the Sky Police, along with many sea urchins (a wild breed of children without language, but hairy bodies and webbed hands) are slaughtered.
+One day, while she is with her friend Gorbals (a tree-nester) in the forbidden university, Gorbals and Wing are taken by the Sky Police, along with many sea urchins (a wild breed of children without language, but hairy bodies and webbed hands) and the sea urchins are slaughtered by the Sky Police.
 Determined to save her friends, she takes the uniform of a police woman that the police accidentally killed in the massacre and sneaks up to the city.
 She is overwhelmed by its superficial beauty and shallow entertainments.
 At first, she needed some help with searching.
 Doll, a computer worker, helps her with the computers.
 While searching through the Noos, a virtual, evolved version of the World Wide Web, she meets Fox.
 She discovers it is David, the quiet, hard-working grandson of Caledon, creator of the Sky City and the one who allowed many people to drown if they couldn't pass an intelligence test to allow them entrance to the new world.

 Together, they organise an escape plan that involves David crashing the Noos with a 20th-century virus, allowing Mara to free the slaves and then leave the city unnoticed.
 The only catch is that David would not be able to leave with Mara, with whom he has fallen in love, because he must stay to begin a rebellion against the unfair New World.
 While executing her plan, Mara fatally stabs Tony Rex, a man she believes is a spy, with an ancient bone dagger, and then rescues Gorbals, Wing and all the people chosen in the Pickings, who have become slaves.
 They slide down air vents into the Netherworld and board a supply ship.
 They break free of the city walls, also saving the people in the refugee boat camp and the Netherworld.
 The boats are programmed to Greenland, a place that is thought to have risen high above the water like a cork.
 Fox also slides down the air vents, to begin his rebellion outside the reach of his grandfather.
 The book finishes with Mara wondering how far people will go to save themselves, and if Caledon was right to save a special few.
 The book ends with the hope that the refugees will reach safety in Greenland.